What Is Tea Tree Used for Today?

 The researchers who published this report also state that testing of tea tree oil revealed estrogenic (estrogen-like) and antiandrogenic (testosterone-blocking) effects.
 However, a literature search failed to find any other published reports that corroborate this claim.

-essential oils, tea tree oil can be toxic if taken orally in excessive doses.
+, tea tree oil can be toxic if taken orally in excessive doses.

 Safety in young children, pregnant or nursing women, or those with severe liver or kidney disease has not been established.